Hasan Arat: Sports administration

+On 3 December 2023, Hasan Arat was elected as the new president of Beşiktaş at an extraordinary general assembly meeting held at the Akatlar Arena in Istanbul.
+Winning the election with 7,271 votes, he competed against with Serdal Adalı in the extraordinary congress, who received 2,714 votes less than him.
+He received his mandate at a ceremony held at Tüpraş Stadium on 5 December 2023.

+On 27 November 2024, a day after Beşiktaş JK parted ways with football team general coordinator Samet Aybaba and board advisor Brad Friedel, Arat resigned from Beşiktaş's football branchs' presidency.
+In the statement made by Beşiktaş to KAP, it was reported that Hüseyin Yücel took over Arat's duty and was also noted that Arat will continue as the chairman of the board of directors, while Yücel, Mete Vardar and Onur Göçmez will manage the football team.
+Vice President Göçmez also announced his resignation on the same day, but according to a statement from the club, the board did not accept it and persuaded him to stay.

+Two days later, on 29 November 2024, Arat resigned from Beşiktaş JK presidency due to personal reasons.

 Basketball career

 Hasan Arat played professional basketball for 7 years.
 After beginning his career at Adana Demirspor, he played for 5 years for Besiktas Gymnastics Club (BJK) from 1977 -1981.
 He was the Vice-President of Besiktas Gymnastics Club (BJK) from 1998-2000.

+Hasan Arat started playing basketball in Fenerbahçe infrastructure and had his jubilee in Galatasaray.

 Business career

 Arat is the Partner and Chairman of Novo Invest, a multifaceted real estate investment and development company, the Founder and Partner of Dome Group, an independent Corporate Finance and M&A advisory firm based in London and Istanbul, and the Vice Chairman of Turkey's biggest retail group Beymen.